EDITION of 25

 It was not the image but the story behind the creation of the Ophelia Painting between 1851-1852 that led me to create Lady Iliad.

 then 19 years old.
 Millais had Siddal lie fully clothed in a full bathtub in his studio at 7 Gower Street in London.
-As it was now winter, he placed oil lamps under the tub to warm the water, but was so intent on his work that he allowed them to go out.
-As a result, Siddal subsequently was hospitalized with pneumonia.
+As it was now winter, he placed oil lamps under the tub to warm the water but was so intent on his work that he allowed them to go out.
+As a result, Siddal subsequently was hospitalized with pneumonia. the rudimentary lamps which were warming her broke Lizzie passed out from cold.
+She caught pneumonia that will cause permanent damages and she started to make use of laudanum, a very potent mixture made from opium, in order to relieve her pain.

-After reading this story in artistic history, I decide to create an image that would be the resurrection Ophelia: an entitle it, Lady Illiad.
-Dedicated to all the women that have sacrificed their lives for great art.
+After reading this story in artistic history, I decided to create an image that would be the resurrection Ophelia: an entitle it, Lady Illiad.
+Dedicated to all the women that have sacrificed their health and time for great art.
 The Iliad, Homers Epic an invocation to the Muses and to balance out a series of miseries or disastrous events and have a woman in gold rising from the water.

 I surveyed the location so the light and tree shadows would be healing and mysterious.
 I created a rock mini bridge to stand on to be able to capture the entire form without distortion.

-Much time and thought goes into staging a piece of art so it pays the right tribute.
+Much time and thought go into staging a piece of art so it pays the right tribute.

 Thank you for reading